Biden heading to US Virgin Islands to relax between holidays

 Associated Press

-The White House announced late Monday that the president and his wife, first lady Jill Biden, would depart Washington on Tuesday for St. Croix, one of three islands that make up the U.S. territory in the Caribbean.
+The president and his wife, first lady Jill Biden, departed Washington on Tuesday for St. Croix, one of three islands that make up the U.S. territory in the Caribbean.
 St. John and St. Thomas are the other two islands.
+The Bidens were joined by their grandchildren Natalie and Robert.

 St. Croix is a tropical getaway that Biden has been getting away to at least since he was vice president, from 2009 to 2017.